-- First stage is the agricultural revolution, which took place from 1750 to 1850.
+- The first stage is the agricultural revolution, which took place from 1750 to 1850.
 This was when new technologies were developed that allowed for increased food production.

-- Second stage is the industrial revolution proper, which took place from 1850 to 1900.
+- The second stage is the industrial revolution proper, which took place from 1850 to 1900.
 This was when factories began to replace farms as the main source of employment.

-- Third stage is the electrical age, which took place from 1900 to 1945.
+- The third stage is the electrical age, which took place from 1900 to 1945.
 This was when electricity became widely available and was used to power machines in factories.

-- Fourth stage is the digital age, which took place from 1945 to the present day.
+- The fourth stage is the digital age, which took place from 1945 to the present day.
 This is when computers and other electronic devices began to be used in industry.